xakc/QA_Projects/TechTour/README.md

  ► Meeting online the Tech Tour team representatives

- ► Presenting a QA project for a given Tech Tour assignment
+ ► Presenting a QA project for a given assignment

 ## II.
-The Assigemnt info
+Assigment info

  ► Conducting a UI/UX testing with Selenium WebDriver